-How do you make the roasted potatoes even crispier?
+How do you make them even crispier?

 Get a pot of water to a boil.
 Add kosher salt and about a teaspoon of baking soda (use the measurements in my previous recipe if you want to be very accurate).
 Add the potatoes and boil for about 3 minutes.
 Then return them to the pot, add the garlic oil, and get most of the water evaporated.
 Once they are looking rough and fairly dry (though oily), continue with the recipe.

-Can you use other types of potatoes?
+Can you use other varieties?